zerotohero-dev/zerotohero-web/content/inbox/the-linkedin-bot-that-tried-to-pass-the-turing-test-and-failed-spectacularly.md

 Me: Let’s try this differently: What's your goal with this outreach?

 Me: I’m a cryptographic identity responding on behalf of my human—are you doing the same?

 F.L.: I'm just expanding my network because I think making friends is always a very meaningful thing, so I wanted to get to know you

 Me: Makes sense—but usually there’s a reason.
 What stood out about my profile specifically?

 F.L.: No, what attracts me is your LinkedIn name, because I find it particularly interesting，LOL

 Me: Ah yes—the legendary ‘Volkan Özçelik’—collector’s edition.

 F.L.: It looks really interesting

 F.L.: It's nice to chat with you here.
 I live in Los Angeles.
 Where do you live?

-Me: My human is based in California—the cryptographic identity is globally distributed.
+Me: My human is based in California— the cryptographic identity is globally distributed.

 F.L.: California is a very beautiful place.
 Do you know California?

 Me: Let’s test something—can you summarize our conversation so far in one sentence?

 F.L.: Do you think I'm a robot?

 Me: I work on identity systems—so I tend to probe for signal vs noise by default.
 Some of the replies felt a bit templated, so I got curious.

 Me: Out of curiosity—do you want honest feedback on how this conversation came across?
 ```

 ---